wordofwarning/wordofwarning.org/current/2023-worksahead/asare/index.md

 #### Artist
 Christian, a Black British interdisciplinary artist with Ghanaian roots, resides in the vibrant city of Manchester.
 With a background in choreography and contemporary dance, his specialisation in Afro-contemporary performance adds a unique flair to his work.

 Moreover, Christian is an independent fine artist who creates oil paintings with a particular emphasis on elevating Afrocentric imagery, portraiture, abstraction, and Afrofuturism.
-His work aims to evoke emotion and showcase the beauty of black culture through his use of vibrant colours & rich textures.
+His work aims to evoke emotion and showcase the beauty of Black culture through his use of vibrant colours and rich textures.

 Christian's multifaceted artistic expressions allow him to captivate audiences through various mediums, and offer an immersive experience that stimulates the senses.

-He has collaborated with various organisations including: Black Gold Arts, Contact, Factory International (MIF), and HOME.
+He has collaborated with various organisations, including Black Gold Arts, Contact, Factory International (MIF), and HOME.

 #### Ticketing
 Pay What You Decide: £15/£10/£5/£0<br>Book: <a href="https://contactmcr.com/book-online/310558" target="_blank">Thursday</a>/<a href="https://contactmcr.com/book-online/310559" target="_blank">Friday</a> via <a href="https://contactmcr.com/shows/works-ahead-2023" target="_blank">Contact</a> or call 0161 274 0600